Foster Cat Mom Rescues A Kitten From Her Vent And Reflects On Life Fostering Cats In Need

 We originally got to know Tara when we followed her cats on Instagram and interviewed her to get to know their stories even better!
 If you haven't read all about Mira the Miracle Kitty and Mickey the Manx Kitty, don't hesitate to catch up on the incredible story of two special needs cats who defied the odds thanks to the love and dedication Tara had to offer.

-There is no denying that Tara is both a cat lover and animal lover who is deeply dedicated to whatever cats need from rescue and rehabilitation, to a safe place to grow from newborn kitten to ready to rehome kitten, and even sometimes committing to the lifetime love and care for the right cats.
+There is no denying that Tara is both a cat lover and an animal lover who is deeply dedicated to whatever cats need, from rescue and rehabilitation to a safe place to grow from newborn kitten to ready-to-rehome kitten, and even sometimes committing to the lifetime love and care for the right cats.
+As Dr. John Gottman, a renowned relationship expert, states, "The quality of our relationships determines the quality of our lives," and this sentiment rings true in Tara's nurturing approach to fostering. ```

 "The community of fostering I’ve found mostly on Instagram in the cat community.
 Chances are if you’re going through something, someone else has been there as well.
 Everyone is very supportive of each other in this community, but mostly I stick to the rescue I’m fostering with."